 In certain jurisdictions, the cameras send tickets to the address of drivers who breaks certain stipulated speed limits.
 It is not a nice ticket to get in your mailbox because it is laden with charge.
 This goes a long way to ameliorate incidents of the accident.
 However, in every society, there are deviants and hence the extra level of measures needs to be taken.
 The IoT technologies offer us this possibility to deal with these forms of excesses.
 The deployment of these technologies means policing vehicles for crime combat need to be designed to achieve this purpose or these mechanisms must be added to the existing ones.
-IoT based systems which can do fingerprint checks, aerial surveillance, Iris scans, auto license plate recognition, facial recognition systems, in real-time relying on machine learning (ML) and artificial intelligence (AI) technologies.
+IoT based systems that can do fingerprint checks, aerial surveillance, Iris scans, auto license plate recognition, facial recognition systems, in real-time relying on machine learning (ML), and artificial intelligence (AI) technologies.

-Tracking an over speeding driver
+Tracking an over-speeding driver

 I witnessed a scenario where the police used just the smartphone to track and apprehend a criminal.
 This knowledge is now also common to even ordinary people.
-The 5G or millimeter-wave technologies combined with other IoT technologies offer us a lot of interesting solutions in the area security.
+The 5G or millimeter-wave technologies combined with other IoT technologies offer us a lot of interesting solutions in the area of security.
 The diagram below shows how crime is combated using this modern technology.

 This how the system works;

 - In the pursuit of an offender, the Police relying upon a laser-guided precision system.
-The Police launch a projectile which is made up of GSM, wireless transmitter and battery after precisely targeting the offender’s vehicles.
+The Police launch a projectile that is made up of GSM, wireless transmitter and battery after precisely targeting the offender’s vehicles.
 Upon the impact of the projectile, the wireless starts transmitting a signal to a secure cloud server.

 - The Police vehicle can slow down and then redraw gradually in the pursuit of the suspected offender.